 903 S. Main Street P.O.
-Box 460 Middlebury, IN 46540 Telephone: 574-825-5861 or 800-283-8267
+Box 460 Middlebury, IN 46540 Telephone: (800)-283-8267

 SECONDARY MEANS OF ESCAPE (EXIT WINDOW)

 Your recreation vehicle has been equipped with a window(s) that serves as a secondary means of escape.
 The window(s) will allow a quick exit from the vehicle during an emergency if access to the main entrance door is not available.
 It is easily identified by the red latches and label.